B.G 2.18

 "The Liberated Brahmas, one is engaged in chanting the Vēdic hymns, the other is engaged singing the hymns of Gayatri and shakvārī meters, the third is narrating the knowledge of creation, the fourth is mediating on the order of sacrifice".

-"Attaining the super effulgent form, he experiences the true self.
+"Having reached the supreme light, he is established in his true nature.
 There he plays, travels, and enjoys as per his/her desire… There, devoid of the past impressions due to good and bad deeds, with pure disposition, he obtains the most exalted nearness to the Lord".

 These statements clearly show the difference between liberated and the God even after liberation.

-"He who does not see that, even while seeing, does not truly see."
+"That which one does not see, even while seeing, indeed, does not truly see."

 "na hi draṣṭur dṛṣṭer viparilopo vidyate।"

-"Indeed, there is no disappearance of the seer or the seen."
+"There is indeed no cessation of the seer or of seeing."

-"Because of its indestructible nature, there is no second entity.
-Hence, one perceives what is divided as separate."
+"Because of imperishability, there is truly no second to it.
+Therefore, whatever else one perceives is specially separated."

-"He who knows the supreme Brahman becomes Brahman indeed."
+"Whoever knows the supreme Brahman truly becomes Brahman indeed."

 "tat tvam asi।"